Daniel-Shiven/GymBot-App/README.md

 git config user.name your_username
 ```

-If you don't have PNPM installed, but you do have NPM, run the following to install
+If you don't have PNPM you can install it:
-PNPM via NPM:

 ```sh
 npm i -g pnpm